 Since cancer cells have survival mechanisms that let them flourish even under constant stress, the inhibition of GAS6/AXL has important therapeutic effects for the survival and expansion of tumor cells of different origins.
 Most importantly, loss of GAS6 & AXL function does not appear to harm normal tissues, and interestingly, increases with tumor grade and stage.

 To date, other groups have pursued both small molecule kinase inhibitors and antibodies against AXL and GAS6.
 Prior anti-AXL and anti-GAS6 antibody programs have failed to produce an antibody of sufficient affinity to disrupt the interaction between AXL and GAS6.
 Selective target engagement for AXL kinase using small molecules has proven a difficult challenge as current anti-AXL compounds in development appear to inhibit other kinases more so than AXL and have significant off target activity limits their utility.

-Preclinical data has demonstrated that our drug candidate, Aravive-S6, has better than 100-fold tighter affinity for GAS6 compared to the natural affinity of the ligand and the receptor, providing remarkable high specificity and selectivity for the AXL/GAS6 pathway that other anti-AXL and anti-GAS6 inhibitors have been unable to match.
+Preclinical data has demonstrated that AVB-S6 proteins have better than 100-fold tighter affinity for GAS6 compared to the natural affinity of the ligand and the receptor, providing high specificity and selectivity for the AXL/GAS6 pathway.

 Therefore, by targeting the adaptive response in tumors through the GAS6-AXL pathway with a high-affinity biologic molecule, we believe we can interrupt the signals and turn off the “survival switch” that otherwise allows cancer to grow and acquire resistance to cancer therapy.